imyhacker-repo/sinstall/README.md

 ## Description

-SINSTALL is a Package Admin Dashboard From Stisla By Muhamad Nauval Azhar, And Little bit modded this Theme by me, Make It Simply and Fast !
+STISLASIMPLE is a Package Admin Dashboard From Stisla By Muhamad Nauval Azhar, And Little bit modded this Theme by me, Make It Simply and Fast !
 Requirement

 Before Install This Packages, You must have a fresh laravel install.